ElektraInitiative/libelektra/doc/COMPILE.md

 To configure Elektra graphically (with curses) run (`..` belongs to command):

-    mkdir build && cd build && ccmake ..
+    mkdir build && cd build && cmake .. && ccmake ..

 and press 'c' to configure the cache.
 After applying the desired settings, press 'g' to generate the make file.